 Anne Arundel County Public Schools policy states that when a student is absent parents/guardians must send a written or electronic note indicating the reason for the absence(s).

-Questions regarding whether or not your child’s medical condition can be managed by the school staff, please contact our school nurse, Lindsay McDonald, at 410-222-6944.
+Questions regarding whether or not your child’s medical condition can be managed by the school staff, please contact our school nurse, Samantha Lang, at 443-572-0085.